 Someone who has a bachelor's degree in business and completes a business finance certificate program could seek work as a financial analyst, budget analyst, auditor, personal financial advisor, financial service sales agent, or loan officer.
 With many of these jobs, a master's degree is preferred, according to the U.S. Bureau of Labor Statistics (BLS).

 A financial analyst provides guidance to managers and other business professionals on investment decisions.
-The BLS predicted employment for financial analysts would grow 12% from 2014-2024, which is faster than average (www.bls.gov).
-The median annual salary in 2015 for financial analysts was $80,310.
+The BLS predicted employment for financial analysts would grow 6% from 2018-2028, which is as fast as average (www.bls.gov).
+The median annual salary in 2018 for financial analysts was $85,660.

 Continuing Education and Licensing